composer/composer/doc/03-cli.md

   terminals or scripts which don't handle backspace characters.
 * **--update-no-dev:** Run the dependency update with the --no-dev option.
 * **--update-with-dependencies:** Also update dependencies of the removed packages.
+* **--optimize-autoloader (-o):** Convert PSR-0/4 autoloading to classmap to get a faster autoloader.
+This is recommended especially for production, but can take a bit of time to run so it is currently not done by default.
+* **--classmap-authoritative (-a):** Autoload classes from the classmap only.
+  Implicitly enables `--optimize-autoloader`.

 ## global